Where cold stars exist in the dark,

 bowing impossibly low.

-Cold casts an enchanted spell,
+Cold cast an enchanted spell,

-in throws of an arctic chill.
+in the throes of arctic chill.

 And silence imbues magic,